 This was originally built in 1895 as a private home and is now restored as-built with nine unique styles of architecture.
 Enjoy the miniature museum included in the tour which is definitely a castle favorite!
 And don’t forget to stop by the wonderful Victorian Gift Shop!

 North Pole – Home of Santa’s Workshop

 Get warm with a cozy fireside chat with Santa himself.
-Enjoy our amusement rides for the entire family, or browse the gift shops for ornaments, dolls, toys or souvenirs.
+Enjoy amusement rides for the entire family or browse the gift shops for ornaments, dolls, toys or souvenirs.
 Enjoy a wide variety of entertainment ranging from live magic shows to animated elves and moose.

 Old Stage Riding Stables